schuang/advanced-python-series/workshop1.md

 For performance-critical sections of your code, you can integrate Python with lower-level languages like C or C++.

 *   **`ctypes`:** We will briefly introduce the `ctypes` library, which allows you to call functions in shared libraries directly from Python.
 This is an important tool for leveraging existing high-performance libraries.

+## Next Steps

+You are now ready to proceed to **Workshop 2: Scaling Your Science with Parallel Computing** to learn about scaling up your code to multiple processors using MPI (Massively passing interface).